 - Not as strong as a combi drill

-With that said, you can use them for drilling but you’ll need a set of hex shank drill bits to match the chuck of the typical impact driver.
+You can use them for drilling but you’ll need a set of hex shank drill bits to do that.

 Pros of impact drivers